-The Designated Safeguarding Lead is a member of the Senior Leadership Team of Rise Park Academies.
+The Designated Safeguarding Lead is a member of the Senior Leadership Team of The Royal Liberty School

 - Those named above have received appropriate training.
 The DSL and their deputies will attend all whole staff in school training and undertake additional formal training at least every two years.
 The Safeguarding Team will keep themselves up to date throughout the year (for example meetings with other DSL, via e-bulletins, keeping up to date with safeguarding developments).

 - All school staff will receive training at least every year, with ongoing updates through the year.
 Training will always include a reminder of in school referral processes.

 - Topics will include:

 - Signs and symptoms of abuse

 - Prevent

 - FGM

 - CSE

 - Online Safety, noting that safeguarding and online safety must be taught across the curriculum

 - We have a designated Governor for Child Protection/Safeguarding.
-This person is Gagan Hale, Chair Of Governors
+This person is Janet Farrow, Safeguarding Governor, Chair of Governors.

 6.2 All staff will have access to and understand the process for logging a concern about a child.
+This is via CPOMS, which all staff have access to.